Macroproperties vs. Microstates in the Classical Simulation of Critical Phenomena in Quench Dynamics of 1D Ising Models: Models and methods

-We focus on 1D TFIMs with variable-range interactions along the $z$-axis characterized by a power-law with exponent $\alpha \geq 0$ and a transverse field along the $x$-axis with magnitude $B$.
+In the next two sections on critical phenomena, we focus on 1D TFIMs with variable-range interactions along the $z$-axis characterized by a power-law with exponent $\alpha \geq 0$ and a transverse field along the $x$-axis with magnitude $B$.
 For $n$ qubits the Hamiltonian is

-where $\mathcal{N}$ is the Kac normalization factor~\cite{halimeh2017prethermalization, halimeh2017dynamical, zhang2017observationmany, Zun2018, lang2018dynamical}
+where $\mathcal{N}$ is the Kac normalization factor~\cite{halimeh2017prethermalization, halimeh2017dynamical, zhang2017observationmany, de2023non, Zun2018, lang2018dynamical}

-Such models have been implemented in atomic platforms, including trapped ions with $0 \leq \alpha \leq 3$~\cite{foss2013nonequilibrium, foss2013dynamical, bohnet2016quantum, jurcevic2017direct, zhang2017observationmany, zhang2017observationdiscrete, monroe2021programmable}.
+Such models have been implemented in atomic platforms, including trapped ions with $0 \leq \alpha \leq 3$~\cite{foss2013nonequilibrium, foss2013dynamical, bohnet2016quantum, jurcevic2017direct, zhang2017observationmany, de2023non, zhang2017observationdiscrete, monroe2021programmable}.
 Extensions of this model with a longitudinal field have been implemented in Rydberg atom arrays with $\alpha = 6$~\cite{bernien2017probing,weimer2010rydberg, schauss2018quantum,browaeys2020many, scholl2021quantum,ebadi2021quantum, bluvstein2021controlling}.
-Experiments have studied quench and driven dynamics \cite{bohnet2016quantum, zhang2017observationmany,bernien2017probing, schauss2018quantum,bluvstein2021controlling, bluvstein2022quantum, choi2023preparing} as well as quasi-adiabatic passages~\cite{bernien2017probing, ebadi2021quantum,scholl2021quantum, semeghini2021probing,ebadi2022quantum, kim2022rydberg, byun2022finding} to probe ground states in exotic quantum phases of matter~\cite{bernien2017probing, ebadi2021quantum, scholl2021quantum, semeghini2021probing, ebadi2022quantum} and approximate solutions to graph problems encoded in Ising models~\cite{ebadi2022quantum, kim2022rydberg, byun2022finding}.
+Experiments have studied quench and driven dynamics \cite{bohnet2016quantum, zhang2017observationmany, de2023non,bernien2017probing, schauss2018quantum,bluvstein2021controlling, bluvstein2022quantum, choi2023preparing} as well as quasi-adiabatic passages~\cite{bernien2017probing, ebadi2021quantum,scholl2021quantum, semeghini2021probing,ebadi2022quantum, kim2022rydberg, byun2022finding} to probe ground states in exotic quantum phases of matter~\cite{bernien2017probing, ebadi2021quantum, scholl2021quantum, semeghini2021probing, ebadi2022quantum} and approximate solutions to graph problems encoded in Ising models~\cite{ebadi2022quantum, kim2022rydberg, byun2022finding}.